 - You will quickly exhale the air you are holding in your lungs.

 - This air will be collected and analyzed.

-- whether the patient is a man or a woman
+- whether you are a man or a woman

-- the amount of hemoglobin in the patient’s blood
+- the amount of hemoglobin in your blood

 - lung tissue loss or severe scarring